Trump Selects Brooke Rollins to Lead Agriculture Department

 “Brooke’s commitment to support the American Farmer, defense of American Food Self-Sufficiency, and the restoration of Agriculture-dependent American Small Towns is second to none,” Trump said in a statement announcing the nomination on Nov.
 23.

 Rollins previously worked on Trump’s 2016 Economic Advisory Council.
-She went on to serve in his first administration as director of the Domestic Policy Council, director of Trump’s Office of American Innovation, and as his assistant for strategic initiatives.
+She went on to serve in his first administration as the director of the Domestic Policy Council, as the director of his Office of American Innovation, and as his assistant for strategic initiatives.

-After Trump’s first term, Rollins went on to become the president and CEO of the America First Policy Institute.
+After Trump’s first term, Rollins became the president and CEO of the America First Policy Institute.

 “As our next Secretary of Agriculture, Brooke will spearhead the effort to protect American Farmers, who are truly the backbone of our Country,” Trump said.

-Rollins thanked Trump for the nomination in a post on her X social media profile on Saturday.
+Rollins thanked Trump for the nomination in a post on social media platform X on Nov.
+23.

 “It will be the honor of my life to fight for America’s farmers and our Nation’s agricultural communities,” she wrote.